 I have come up with 26 tips to save money by spending a little more time.
 There is always a trade-off.
 You either spend your time or pay someone else to spend their time.
 Depending on how much money you have will determine who gets the job.
 In our house, many convenience foods are just not worth the money spent.

-If you like the tips in this post, grab the BONUS
+If you like this, grab the bonus:

-delivered right to your inbox!
+Included in the FREE CYC Savings Bundle delivered right to your inbox!

 As I was writing this post, I was also reminded that being frugal goes hand and hand with being a better partner with the environment.
 Making your own is so many times, cutting down on wastes that can harm the environment like plastics and toxins.

 I also realized (again) that saving money could be better for your health.
 By making your own, all those preservatives and dyes are not making their way into your body.
 It is a win/win!
 Tips to save money and be healthy.